Mind BLMK works with a number of local schools – how can we support you?

 Mind BLMK provides a range of 1 to 1 support options, including coaching, mentoring and counselling.
 These can provide very specific support for individual students when they are struggling.
 For many, simply having access to someone to talk to can make a significant difference and help reduce the impact or the length of difficulties.
 Our mentors and counsellors are fully trained, have regular ongoing professional development opportunities and are fully supervised and supported.

 Many schools have a Charity of the Year or want to undertake some other awareness raising / fundraising activities.
 Mind BLMK can work with your school to develop a plan, provide resources and support from our workforce.
 These events provide an opportunity to introduce mental health awareness into the school, offer students an opportunity to learn new skills and have some fun and can help raise much needed funding to enable Mind BLMK to support more local people.
+If you would like to know more, please contact us on 0300 330 0648, or email [email protected].

 In September 2017 Mind BLMK began delivering a bespoke counselling and wellbeing service at a local upper school.